 We find references to “fertility” through out Old and New Testament literature.
 In the Old Testament, there is story after story after story of “barren” women who “conceive” sons and their bloodlines become part of the lineage of the future Christ.
 Whereas in the New Testament, we are understood to be “the seed” of Abraham by “adoption” as we are “born again” through repentance and faith.
+So, the old testament describes literal “bloodline” sons who hold a priesthood, but the Apostles Paul receives adoption as a “son” through the spirit?
 Are you confused?
 If you are, great!
 Let me add a little more to the confusion.

 LITERAL OR SPIRITUAL

 We also find in Matthew Chapter 1, the literal genealogical bloodline of Christ, declaring Christ as a direct descendant of David (Jesus is often called a son of David in scripture) with his father Joseph’s genealogy descending directly from King David in the Bible.
 Then, right below these passages we find the story of the Nativity, describing the pregnant Mary as a virgin, and Joseph NOT being the literal father of Jesus.
 Jesus descends from Joseph, Joseph descends from Abraham, but Joseph is not Jesus’s literal father.
 Are you really confused now?
 Don’t be.

 BLOOD AND WATER (SPIRITUAL WATER THAT IS)